mhogrefe/malachite/malachite-nz/README.md

   [`malachite-q`](https://crates.io/crates/malachite-q), so it can't just be confined to the `tests` directory.
 My solution is to only build this code when the `test_build` feature is enabled.
 If you want to run unit tests, you must enable `test_build`.
 However, doctests don't require it, since they only test the public interface.
+Enabling this feature also enables `random`.
 - `bin_build`: This feature is used to build the code for demos and benchmarks, which also takes a long time to build.
-Enabling this feature also enables `test_build`.
+Enabling this feature also enables `test_build` and `random`.